 - Château-Sur-Mer – also located on Bellevue Avenue, this home was built before the Breakers and Marble House

 - Hunter House – built between 1748 and 1754 and located on Washington Street

 - Kingscote – this is a smaller home, but is one of my favorites.
 It’s located on Bellevue Avenue.

 - Isaac Bell House – this home on Perry Street is built in a shingle style.

 - Chepstow – an Italian-style home that is located on Narragansett Avenue.
 It’s one of the newer properties operated by the Preservation Society.

-If you have extra time in the Newport RI area, I’d recommend driving down to Portsmouth, RI to Green Animals.
+If you have extra time in the Newport RI area, I’d recommend driving down to Portsmouth, RI to Green Animals Topiary Garden.
 It’s always been one of my favorite places in the area, and it’s so unique, but it is a short drive away.

 If you choose the visit the Newport Mansions, I’d recommend the following tips:

 - Start with the Breakers, and see if your kids like the children’s audio tour first before seeing other mansions.
 You don’t want to start with the regular audio tours, because they may not enjoy them.